dimanikulin/dimanikulin/AIForSWArchitects_en.md

 # Assistance

+I had three rounds.

 ## Getting familiar with assistant or first look

 First I just wanted to try it out and just went from start to the end of assistance in way in suggested and without any clarification from my side.
 The result I have put into [Round 1](./AIForSWArchitects_Assistance1_en.md).

+Despite it provided all the Views in text description format, for Deployment view it provided Example in PlantUML.

+TBD images

 ## First valuable output from the assistant or second round

+I used Output from Round 1 for Round 2 input.

 So It did provide first a lot of output but output was not aligned well with real Business Case.
 And I thought the reason of being output too common and not aligned eith Business Case - the Business Case itself as it also was too common.